When Big Ten Football will know the status of the playoffs - ExBulletin

 When Big Ten Football will know the status of the playoffs

-As every year, the usual suspects will undoubtedly form the top of the rankings, including several teams from the Big Ten Oregonthe state of Ohio and Penn State.
-But because of the expanded field this year, other teams like Indiana are making a fascinating case as we approach the end of the season.
+No. 1 Oregon continues to thrive in its first year in the conference, under third-year coach Dan Lanning, and is the prohibitive favorite to win the conference through 10 weeks of the 2024 season.
+No. 3 Ohio State who lost to the Ducks in Eugene, Oregon earlier this season remains in the driver's seat for a bid after a win over then-No. 3 Penn State last week on the road.

-REQUIRED READING:'They just don't understand the rule': Michigan football easily loses challenge vs. Oregon
+The No. 7 Nittany Lions should not be discounted despite the close loss to the Buckeyes.
+No. 10 Indiana has continued its magical season under Curt Cignetti and is on its way to a historic season.

-Here's what you need to know when the first College Football Rankings are released, including how to watch, how many teams are in the CFP this season and more:
+Here's what you need to know when the first College Football Rankings come out, including how to watch and how many teams are in the CFP this season:Watch the first selection show of the CFP rankings live with Fubo (free trial)

-The first College Football Playoff rankings will be released on Tuesday, November 5 at 7:00 PM ET.
+The first College Football Playoff rankings will be revealed on Tuesday, November 5 at 7:00 PM ET.

 Here's a look at the full list of when the six CFP rankings will be released: